decisionlabiitk/BSE658_chapter2/README.md

-## BSE6XX_chapter2
+## BSE658: Chapter 2

-### This repository covers two important things-
+### This repository covers two important things:

 1. Tidyverse
-2.  ggplot
+2.  ggplot2

-tidyverse.rmd file explains about the tidyverse packages to work with data frames, ggplot.rmd explains working with ggplot2 package to quickly create beautiful plots
+`Tidyverse.rmd` file explains a few of the `tidyverse` packages in order to handle data frames. `ggplot.rmd` explains how to use `ggplot2` package to create beautiful plots.

 The html files can be downloaded and opened to view in your browser.